Age-Appropriate Jobs for 11-Year-Olds

 Best Ways Your Tween Can Earn Spending Money

 At age 11, kids aren't quite ready for the rigors of a part-time job, but they may want to find ways to earn their own money.
 They're starting to assert their independence and are at a prime age for some added responsibility.
-Plus, it never hurts to let tweens know how much those trinkets at the mall or that iPhone app actually costs in terms of work hours to give them a greater sense of fiscal awareness.
+Plus, it never hurts to let tweens know how much those trinkets at the mall or that iPhone app costs in terms of work hours to give them a greater sense of fiscal awareness.
 Luckily, there are many ways to earn money that most enterprising 11-year-olds can handle.

 Most of the jobs children could take on at age 11 likely will need some level of adult supervision, at least in the beginning.
 There's no guaranteed pay scale, so try to find out what other kids in your area are getting paid for similar tasks.
 As with any job, some are seasonal, and the pay will depend on things like location, difficulty, and the amount of time involved.